Rushi-kale-1/Todo-App/README.md

 A robust and intuitive ToDo application built using the MERN stack, designed to help users manage their tasks efficiently with secure authentication.

 ## Features
-- User registration and authentication
+- User registration and authentication,
-- Creation, updating, and deletion of tasks
+- Creation, updating, and deletion of tasks,
-- Task categorization and prioritization
+- Task categorization and prioritization,
-- Real-time updates and task tracking
+- Real-time updates and task tracking.

 ## Technologies Used
 - **Database:** MongoDB (utilized Mongoose)